JuzouSatoru2/NextJs-Website/docs/EnvVariables.md

 ### Mongo

-When using the Dotenv package you have to add the MongoDB url like in the template.
+When using the environment variables you have to add the MongoDB url like in the template.

 If you don't use Docker it's: `mongodb://localhost:27017/{DATABASE}`